-Summary: This project provides training and resources to help health care agencies reduce new HIV infections by implementing interventions that are evidence based and supported by the U.S. Centers for Disease Control and Prevention (CDC).
+The NHCLC provides training and resources to help health care agencies reduce new HIV infections by implementing interventions that are evidence based and supported by the U.S. Centers for Disease Control and Prevention (CDC).

 Approximately 1.2 million people are living with HIV in the U.S., and that number increases by about 35,000 every year.
-To meet the federal Ending the HIV Epidemic goal of reducing new HIV infections in the U.S. by 90 percent by 2030, health care agencies need access to highly successful evidence-based interventions and public health strategies to diagnose, treat, and prevent HIV, as well as respond to HIV outbreaks.
+To meet the federal Ending the HIV Epidemic in the U.S. goal of reducing new HIV infections in the U.S. by 90 percent by 2030, health care agencies need access to highly successful evidence-based interventions and public health strategies to diagnose, treat, and prevent HIV, as well as respond to HIV outbreaks.
 It is essential that health care agencies receive comprehensive training on these interventions to implement them well and ensure that they are effective at decreasing HIV rates.

 As the HIV landscape evolves, the CDC identifies new interventions and strategies to reduce HIV infection.
 Our instructional designers and content experts design, develop, and package the new and adapted interventions, accompanying training curricula, implementation manuals, training-of-trainer programs, and promotional material.
 Once materials are developed, our training teams deliver the in-person and/or live virtual training to support agencies with implementation and delivery.

 U.S. Centers for Disease Control and Prevention (CDC), National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention